snout-router/eslint-config/README.md

 ## Installation

-Install as an NPM and then resolve all the peer dependency issues.
-Peer dependencies are necessary because of [an ESLint limitation].
+Install as a dev dependency using your preferred package manager.

 ## Usage